Why Synapticloop Panl?

 1. The the Web Server URL path, e.g.

-2. Is then proxied through to the desired Panl CaFUP
+2. Could then proxied through to the desired Panl CaFUP

 3. Which will return the results from the mechanical-pencils Solr collections, only returning the fields in each document that are contained in the configuration of the brand-fields.